rlee32/mewo/README.md

 Here I optimize a multi-element wing using a CFD and machine learning.

-To run the program with mesh refinement and in parallel:
+To obtain a single result using mesh refinement and in parallel:

 'source par_dyn_sched.sh'

+There will be various optimization scripts:
+1. optimize_feature.py
+2. sweep_optimization.py

 You must first make sure the gmsh path is correctly defined in 'machine_shop/generate_mesh.sh'.

 The modules are divided into their own folders:
 1. wind_tunnel: OpenFOAM CFD simulation